-This agreement may be modified at any time by a written amendment to the agreement which is approved by SSA and OCSS.
-The proposed modification should be reviewed by HHS and SSA DIB counsel to determine if the change is significant and requires a new agreement.
+This agreement may be modified at any time by a written amendment to the agreement which is approved by SSA and OCSE.
+The proposed modification must be reviewed by HHS DIB counsel to determine if the change is significant and requires a new agreement.